Special Note : Donated by Artist with support from Walcha Council

 STEPHEN KING'S INFLUENCE ON WALCHA'S PUBLIC ART

-- once described as one of Australia's most art-friendly towns by one of Australia's most notable art critics, John McDonald.
-McDonald has also cited Walcha alongside Brisbane as the two destinations who do public art well.
+WHAT DO THE CRITICS THINK of WALCHA'S OAG?
+Once described as one of Australia's most art-friendly towns by one of Australia's most notable art critics, John McDonald.
+McDonald has also cited Walcha, alongside Brisbane, as the destinations in Australia who do public art well.

 Not a bad feather in Walcha's cap with a population of only around 3,000 in their shire!!